-After the conduct of other business not pertinent to the above, the meeting was, on
+After the conduct of other business no motion duly made and seconded, adjourned. ot pertinent to the above, the meeting was, on

+Chair

+[SEAL] Chuir

+ATTEST:

+Secretary

-STATE OF UTAH) COUNTY OF SALT LAKE : ss. do hereby certify that I am the duly qualified and acting of Regents of the State of Utah. an excerpt of the minutes of he above and foregoing constitutes a true and correct copy of a meeting of said Board held on January 23, 2015 and of a ceting, as said minutes and resolution are officially of record REOF, I have hereunto subscribed my official signature and seal of said Board this 23rd day of January, 2015.
+STATE OF UTAH) COUNTY OF SALT LAKE : ss.) do hereby certify that I am the duly qualified and acting of Regents of the State of Utah. an excerpt of the minutes of ne above and foregoing constitutes a true and correct copy of a meeting of said Board held on January 23, 2015 and of a ceting, as said minutes and resolution are officially of record REOF, I have hereunto subscribed my official signature and seal of said Board this 23rd day of January, 2015.
 Secretary